Setomaa

-Setomaa (Setumaa; Сетумаа, Setomaa) is a region south of Lake Peipus and inhabited by the Seto people.
+Setomaa (Setumaa; Сетумаа, Setomaa) is a region south of Lake Peipus and traditionally inhabited by the Seto people.
 The Seto dialect is a variety of South Estonian.
 The historic range of Setomaa is located in the territories of present-day Estonia and Russia.
 Estonian Setomaa presently consists of lands in Võru County located in southeastern Estonia and bordering Russia.
 Petseri (Russian: Pechory) has been the historic and cultural centre for the Setos.